 You may have 10, 20, or 30 years of sales experience.
 But do you always know exactly what questions you should ask in all the different prospecting situations you find yourself in?

 Whether you realize it or not, there are different pre-qualifying questions that you should ask when talking to different prospects.
-The questions should change when you change the product you are trying to drive demand for, and when you change the type of prospect, you are talking to.
+The questions should change when you change the product you are trying to drive demand for and the type of prospect you are talking to.

-What I find is that the more sales experience someone has, the fewer questions they usually ask when they talk with prospects.
+I find that the more sales experience someone has, the fewer questions they usually ask when talking with prospects.

 We are not completely scripting conversations out.
-They can be more of lists of key questions that you should ask in different situations.
+They can be more of a list of key questions to ask in different situations.

 Are you able to consistently get around objections and gatekeepers?

-There is one guarantee in sales, and that is that you are going to have to face both gatekeepers and objections when prospecting.
+There is one guarantee in sales: you will face both gatekeepers and objections when prospecting.
 These are difficult for salespeople of all levels of experience.
 Do you feel like you know how to consistently get around them?

-The good thing with this area is that there are only a handful of different objections and gatekeeper situations that you are going to consistently face.
+The good thing about this area is that you only face a handful of objections and gatekeeper situations consistently.
 With that being the case, it is fairly easy to stop and think about what responses you need to consistently get around the different roadblocks.

 If you try to have all of these different responses in your head and improvise without any type of sales script, you might not always be ready with the right thing to say.

-The alternative that we suggest is simply to create some that list out how to respond to gatekeepers and objections.
+The alternative we suggest is simply to create sales scripts that outline how to respond to gatekeepers and objections.
 This will help the most experienced salesperson improve their results.

 Do you find yourself having difficulty closing deals?

-One of the most common areas that experienced salespeople want to improve is to be a better closer.
+One of the most common areas that experienced salespeople want to improve is being a better closer.
 This is interesting because they feel like their pitch is fine, but then it is difficult to close.

 Closing should actually be the easiest step in your sales cycle.
-The reason it is not easy is that their pitch is off and that they are not saying and asking the right stuff during the sales process.
+The reason it is not easy is that their pitch is off and they are not saying or asking the right things during the sales process.

-But if you don’t use any type of sales script, it can be tough to always know what pre-qualifying questions to ask.
+But if you don’t use any sales script, it can be tough to know exactly which pre-qualifying questions to ask.
 Yes, an experienced salesperson does not need a script that tells them everything to say.
 However, a document that simply lists out the key questions to ask can help a salesperson of any level to stay on the right track when talking with prospects.